cocojoe/PetPeril-Swift/README.md

 ##Disclaimer

-I havn't cleaned the code up or ever expected anyone to ever look at the source :]
+I havn't cleaned the code up or ever expected anyone to ever look at the source.
+The Cocos2D libraries are older now so expect a few warnings, nothing to get excited about.
 I designed it for iPhone 5 at the time, if it works nicely on other devices that's a bonus.